Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Subtrees of hyperbolic spaces

 {\bf Property 0.} First of all, clearly $A_i$ is {\em uniformly quasiconvex in $X_{u_i}$}.
-This follows from the fact that the edge spaces of $Y$ are uniformly qi embedded in $X$ and that finite union of quasiconvex sets is quasiconvex; see Lemma \ref{lem-cobdd}~\ref{lem-cobdd:union-qc}.
+This follows from the fact that the edge spaces of $Y$ are uniformly qi embedded in the corresponding vertex spaces of $X$ and that finite union of quasiconvex sets in a hyperbolic metric space is quasiconvex; see Lemma \ref{lem-cobdd}~\ref{lem-cobdd:union-qc}.